Undergraduate Catalog 2016-2017

 PHL 320 Philosophy, Religion, and Psychology

 4 hours; 4 credits

 A study of the common and conflicting aspects of philosophy, religion, and psychology and their assumptions and methods; the debate between science and religion; contrasting views of the human predicament, proposals for change, and their intended results.
 Consideration of such authors as Freud, Jung, James, Fromm, Teilhard de Chardin, Watts, Tillich, and Skinner.

-Prerequisite: At least one 200-level course in philosophy or permission of the department
+Prerequisite: At least one 200-level course in philosophy

 Up one level